Eawag-SIAM/SimulatedAnnealingABC.jl/docs/src/example.md

 We cannot observe every individual.
 Instead, let's assume that we observe three key figures:

-1. the total number infected,
+1. the total number infected individuals,
-2. the number of infected at the peak of the wave, and
+2. the number of infected individuals at the peak of the wave, and
-3.  the time point of the wave.
+3. the time point when the wave peaked.

-Note, that it would be very difficult to derive the likelihood function of the stochastic SIR model for this kind of observations.
-Therefore this inference problem is a good fit for ABC algorithms.
+Note, that it would be very difficult to derive the density of the likelihood function ``p(\text{observations} \mid \gamma, \beta)`` for the stochastic SIR model for this kind of observations.
+At the same time it is not difficult to simulate such data from our model.
+Therefore ABC algorithms are a good fit for this inference problem.

 #### Prior

-For Bayesian inference we also need to define a prior distribution for the parameters (assuming independence):
+For Bayesian inference we need to define a prior distribution for the parameters.
+Let's assume the prior for the parameters are independent uniform distributions:
 - Transmission rate: ``\beta \sim \text{Uniform}(0.1, 1)``
 - Recovered rate: ``\gamma \sim \text{Uniform}(0.05, 0.5)``